yz3358/ML_Project/README.md

 The "input" directory is where the input dataset should store.
 Since it is not possible to upload a large file into github, this directory contains a description of where the dataset can be accessed rather than datasets themselves.

 The "cnn" and "svm" directory includes the test we run regarding to cnn and svm.
+Our cnn model has credit from https://www.kaggle.com/tivigovidiu/keras-model-for-beginners-0-210-on-lb-eda-r-d, "Keras Model for Beginners"

 The "working_directory" directory is, as its name suggests, the working directory we run our code to get the final results, together with the weights generated stored in files.